BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 At this point we would merge [ 0 ] with the B values between [ 0 ] and [ 1 ] \(marked with a ^ above).
 This process repeats until there are no A blocks left, at which point we merge it with the remainder of the B array.

+Once we merge the previous A block with the B values that follow it, that means that part of the array is <i>completely finished being sorted</i> (see the top of this chapter) and we don't need to keep track of it anymore.
+In fact, we only need to keep track of the starting point of the previous A block, the starting point of the A blocks that are "rolling" along, and how many A blocks are left.
+This does not change regardless of the number of A blocks that need to be inserted – hence O(1) memory.

 ==========================
 <b>But... what was accomplished?</b>